 You want to know about the best political games?
 There is an addictive quality to political simulation games that’s unlike the rush you get from shooters or RPGs, although the escapism is no less real.

 Whether you’re setting economic and trade policies, standing strong on the international stage, or leading a nation through a war or some other crisis, there are plenty of things to keep an eye on in a genre that attempts to model every facet of what goes into running a nation and features some of the best games on PC.

-Here are some of the best government simulation games on PC:
+Here are the best government simulation games on PC in 2022:

 - Democracy 4